 All our expeditions are achievable by people with an active and healthy lifestyle.
 However, it is an arduous expedition that will test you and at times you will be sore, tired, hungry and possibly wet!
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Please ensure that you train for the expedition and arrive fit and ready to go!
 You will be required to be fit enough for the following.

-No previous experience of alpine conditions is necessary to join this expedition but team members would benefit from trekking or winter hill-walking practice and being used to carrying 15 – 20kg for multiple days.
+No previous experience of alpine conditions is necessary to join this expedition but teammates will benefit from previous trekking or winter hill-walking practice.
+You should be used to carrying up to 20kg for multiple days over steep terrain.
+Anyone who has not done this before is invited to train to achieve this in advance of departure as it will be required on this Adventure Academy expedition.
+Secret Compass can provide a suggested 12-week training program to help you meet the physical requirements.
 This expedition will teach alpine skills on the assumption that team members have no previous knowledge and will provide a platform for those with previous alpine experience to further develop their skills in a challenging expedition environment.

 Dental.
 It is strongly recommended that you have a dental check up prior to departure.
 Dental problems far from help are VERY unpleasant!

 According to Georgian law, all transactions must be in Georgian Lari.
 In Tblisi, credit cards are widely accepted and ATMs are available although more rural areas are still mainly cash based.
 Travellers cheques are not widely accepted.
 It can be difficult to source Lari outside of Georgia so contact your Travel Exchange in advance or bring GBP or USD which can be exchanged at the airport.

 This expedition is all-inclusive so you won’t need much money – only for a beer in town and some souvenirs on the way or for (discretionary but always appreciated) tips.